MilhouseVH/texturecache.py/README.md

 **[power]** Set power state of client - `suspend`, `hibernate`, `shutdown` or `reboot`

+**[wake]** Use Wake Over LAN to wake a suspended/hibernating remote client.
+Specify the MAC address of the remote client in the `network.mac` property (ie. `network.mac=xx:xx:xx:xx:xx:xx`).
+When the client is no longer required, suspend or hibernate it with the `power` option.

 **[exec, execw]** Execute the specified addon, with optional parameters. eg. `exec script.artwork.downloader silent=true mediatype=tvshow`.
 Use `execw` to wait, but this rarely has any effect (possibly not implemented by JSON?)

 ##Installation instructions